 Peel and mince the garlic cloves.
 Set the vegetables aside.

 Cut the pork loin into 1-inch cubes and the chorizo into 1/2-inch chunks.

 Pour the olive oil into a large pot and heat on medium.
 When the oil is hot, add the vegetables and cumin and sauté for 3 to 5 minutes.

 Add the pork cubes and chorizo, and sauté for 3 more minutes, making sure that the meat doesn't stick.

 Add just enough water to the pot to completely cover the vegetables and meat.
 Bring the water to a boil.

 Drain the lentils and add them to the pot.

-Bring back to the boil, reduce heat and simmer until the lentils are cooked about 1 hour.
+Bring back to a boil, reduce heat, and simmer until the lentils are cooked, about 1 hour.
 Check the pot every 15 to 20 minutes.
 Add additional water if/when needed.